yari-dewalt/youtube-downloader/README.md

 </ul>

 <h2>Installation</h2>
 <p>YouTube Downloader is local app meant to be run from a single executable.
-However, if one wishes they can clone the repository and run the code locally (this is <b>not</b> recommended as modifications to PyTube were required to be made to fix some issues, and an individual's experience may not work as expected if those same issues aren't fixed locally).</p>
+However, if one wishes they can clone the repository and run the code locally (this is <b>not</b> recommended as modifications to PyTube were required to be made to fix some issues, and an individual's experience may not work as expected if those same issues aren't fixed locally.
+The modified version of PyTube used for this project is available <a href="https://github.com/yari-dewalt/pytube-for-yt-downloader/tree/master">here</a>).</p>
 <h4>Local App Download</h4>
 <p>YouTube downloader can be downloaded <a href="https://github.com/yari-dewalt/youtube-downloader/releases">here</a>.
 Once downloaded, unzip the directory into your preferred location.
 The app can then be launched by navigating into the directory and running <b>YouTube Downloader.exe</b></p>
 <h4>GitHub</h4>